Introduction

 It is also possible to use a font that you have downloaded from the web.
 In your CSS file, you import and define a custom font using the @font-face

-rule, and then use as you would any other font-family.
+rule, and then use it as you would any other font-family.
 There are multiple types of font file formats and you can read more in depth about them on fileinfo.com’s page on Font File Formats.
 Please take care when choosing a font file format however, because some are not universally supported by browsers.
 A list of browsers and the font formats they support can be found on W3 Schools’ page on CSS Web Fonts.

 @font-face {